jkorab/smx-application-plugins/README.md

 This sample is based around a fictional flight booking application.
 The core process takes flight details which were previously gathered, and if there exists a plugin for the requested airline it accept payment for the ticket and calls out to the airline's back-end to place the booking.

-Airline plugins are OSGi bundles that use Apache Camel for the integration to their respective systems.
+Airline plugins are OSGi bundles that use [Camel](http://fusesource.com/products/enterprise-camel/) for the integration to their respective systems.

 Project layout
 ==============